 Glimpses of everyday life tell the story of King’s Farm (Ferguson’s Stopping Place).
 There are views of haying with a horse-drawn wagon, vegetable gardening, the tools of logging, farming and blacksmith trades, John King’s car and his home, sleighing with horses in winter, a tugboat on the Ottawa River, and a panoramic view of the farm.
 Among the treasures to find in this quilt is a portrait of John King, and a miniature pieced quilt, but every viewing of it reveals something previously overlooked.

 The Library Board meets on the second Monday of each month, except July and August, to discuss business and further the goals of the library.
-Meetings begin at 7pm and are open to the public.
+At present, meetings are being held virtually.
+They begin at 10am and are open to the public.

 Minutes of previous meetings are available by contacting the library.

-If you would like to attend our virtual meetings while the library is closed, please contact email@example.com for more information.
+If you would like to attend our virtual meeting, please contact email@example.com for more information.